jkatsos/intro-to-prometheus-and-grafana-cloud-metrics/breakout-2-doing-more-with-metrics.md

 From the view page:

 1. Click the Copy as panel button in the upper right.
-2. Open an existing dashboard or create a new dashboard.
+2. Open an the dashboard you created in the previous breakout.
 3. At the top of the dashboard, click Add and select Paste panel from the dropdown.
 4. Edit the new panel and view the generated queries.